Employee Misclassification

 Contra Costa County Superior Court

-CPM represents a class of Northern Californian tow truck companies in a lawsuit filed against AAA for misclassifying road-side service providers as independent contractors and breaching its contracts with the class members.
-CPM’s lawsuit alleges that AAA exerts total control over every manner of the towing business, and even requires tow companies to incur high costs to obtain AAA compliant vehicles, uniforms and equipment.
-The class action complaint was filed on December 19, 2013 in the Superior Court of Contra Costa County.
+CPM represents a class of Northern Californian tow truck companies in a lawsuit filed against AAA for misclassifying roadside service providers as independent contractors and breaching its contracts with the class members.
+CPM’s lawsuit alleges that AAA exerts total control over every manner of the towing business, and even requires tow companies to incur high costs to obtain AAA-compliant vehicles, uniforms, and equipment.
+The class action complaint was filed on December 19, 2013, in the Superior Court of Contra Costa County.